Call Management At It's Finest!

 Owner, Odin Engineering

-You sure did a great job on this app, I have been looking for a click to call Address book plugin for
+You sure did a great job on this app, I have been looking for a click to call Address book plugin for a long time.

 - Michael Gardner